ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

     Link: <https://developer.example.com/deprecation>;
           rel="deprecation"; type="text/html"

 In this example the linked content provides additional information about deprecation of the resource context.
 There is no Deprecation header field in the response, and thus the resource is not (yet) deprecated.
-However, the resource already exposes a link where information is available how deprecation is managed for the resource context.
-This may be documentation explaining the use of the Deprecation header field, and also explaining under which circumstances and with which policies (announcement before deprecation; continued operation after deprecation) deprecation might be happening.
+However, the resource already exposes a link where information is available describing how deprecation is managed for the resource.
+This may be the documentation explaining the use of the Deprecation header field, and also explaining under which circumstances and with which policies (announcement before deprecation; continued operation after deprecation) deprecation might take place.

 The following example uses the same link header field, but also announces a deprecation date using a Deprecation header field: